Dog With Cancer

 So although CBD and THC are recognized as an effective treatment for providing relief of a number of symptoms associated with cancer, including pain, nausea and vomiting, anxiety, and loss of appetite, it is now accepted that cannabis plant extracts can treat and in some genetically predisposed breeds can actually prevent it’s formation.

-The Future of CBD For Dogs With Cancer
+The Future of Cannabis Oil For Dogs

 The future market-value of veterinary cancer treatment in the US is estimated to reach $300 million by 2024.
 These expenditures indicate pet owners are dedicated to finding an effective cancer therapy that offers more than just an ‘End-of-Life’ comfort care for their beloved four-legged family members.